-Applications can connect to the Autonomous Data Warehouse using any of the connection types supported by Oracle Net Services.
+Applications can connect to Autonomous Data Warehouse using any of the connection types supported by Oracle Net Services.

 Consult your application documentation for details about how your application connects to Oracle.
-The following steps describe the process of connecting to the Autonomous Data Warehouse using a client application:
+The following steps describe the process of connecting to Autonomous Data Warehouse using a client application:

 Determine what connection type your application uses, (for example OCI, ODBC, JDBC Thin, and so on).

 Prepare your client computer for the type of connection used by your application.
 See the following sections.

 Within your application, set up the connection.